Alestrix/minimal-containers/README.md

 ## How the image is built

-- First, based on `debian:stable-slim` packages are updated to latest versions and `EXTRA_PACKAGES` are installed.
+- First, based on `debian:stable-slim` packages are updated to latest versions and `EXTRA_PACKAGES` (see table above) are installed.
 - Then, based on the `BINARIES`, the needed libraries are (recursively) searched for and collected, including the dynamic loader library.
 - As an optional step (using `extra_steps.sh`), some additional files are collected (in case of mosquitto, `/etc/passwd` and `/etc/group` are copied, because otherwise mosquitto complains about a missing mosquitto user).
 - Finally, all collected files are copied into an empty (`scratch`) container and the entrypoint is set to `ENTRYPOINT_BIN`.